 Postcards from Sweden Quilt

-If you want to make an exact replica, you are in luck because Amazon sells a quilt kit with 35 Kona fat quarters and a bit of yardage for the binding for around $100.
+If you want to make an exact replica, you are in luck because Amazon sells a quilt kit with 35 Kona fat quarters plus a bit of yardage for the binding for around $100.

-That is actually not a bad deal, as Kona fabric fat quarters can run anywhere from $3.50 to $5 per fat quarter.
+That is actually not a bad deal, as Kona fat quarters can run anywhere from $3.50 to $5 per fat quarter.
 And with the kit, the colors are already curated and put together, so no wasting time searching and adding fabric to an online cart.